-15 Years Ago: Metallica Hire Bassist Robert Trujillo
+When Metallica Paid Robert Trujillo $1 Million to Join

 With the record that was to become St. Anger in the can, the band turned their thoughts to finding a fourth member – and it’s easy to understand why they were hoping for a new beginning, and how that had to include not making the mistakes they’d made with Newsted.
 The biggest band in the world could have just about anyone they wanted, and the shortlist included Eric Avery (Jane’s Addiction), Mike Inez (Alice in Chains), Pepper Keenan (Corrosion of Conformity), Danny Lohner (Nine Inch Nails), Scott Reeder (Kyuss), Chris Wyse (the Cult) and Twiggy Ramirez (Marilyn Manson).
 Trujillo was probably added to the list because he’d once spent a week surfing with guitarist Kirk Hammett – although he recalled the pair “didn’t talk about music much” during their vacation.

-Fortunately, he’d previously worked with Metallica’s bass tech, Zach Harmon (who still works with him today), and with a friendly face to help him out he endured the audition.
+Fortunately, he’d previously worked with Metallica’s bass tech, Zach Harmon, and with a friendly face to help him out he endured the audition.
 “We played 'Battery', and I think it helped me not be nervous," Trujillo said.
 "And that's what you see in the film, and everybody seems to think it was pretty slamming.
 But other than that, I was brain dead.
 If I could play, I was fine.
 But in communicating with Hetfield, 'cause he would come over to me and ask me questions, and I would come up with really stupid answers, because, literally, I was not all there."
 He also admitted the shirt he’s wearing in the movie had been given to him by Ulrich’s wife because the “funky” one he had “was not happening.”

 Metallica found his performance convincing enough to bring him back for another audition, and then finally offer him the job.
 “The second time you came back was when I noticed: you make us play better, man,” Hetfield tells him in the movie.
 “You make us sound so much better, so solid.”
 Hammett adds, “You’re the chosen one” before Ulrich goes on to offer him the million-dollar advance.

 In a fan club video entitled Tru-hee-o for those struggling with pronunciation, he explained his confusion to have walked into a room to find the band and associates applauding him.
 “They were appreciating my look that day, I don’t know,” he joked.
 Ulrich said they’d wanted him in the room to avoid offering him the job by phone.
 “We’re now Metallica par excellence,” Hammett stated.

 Trujillo’s furious and energetic stage presence soon became a mainstay of Metallica’s stage show, and it’s remained that way ever since.
-The band have released just three studio albums since he joined – 2008’s Death Magnetic, 2016’s Hardwired… to Self-Destruct and the controversial Lulu collaboration with Lou Reed in 2011 – but the two Metallica albums are undeniably impressive, a return to the raw emotion that made their name, and his contribution is highly apparent.
-“It just gelled, and it's still gelling,” Hetfield said last year.
+The band have released just three studio albums since he joined – 2008’s Death Magnetic, 2016’s Hardwired … to Self-Destruct and the controversial Lulu collaboration with Lou Reed in 2011 – but the two Metallica albums are undeniably impressive, a return to the raw emotion that made their name, and his contribution is highly apparent.

+“It just gelled, and it's still gelling,” Hetfield said in 2017.
 “And his personality is probably one of the best contributions, I think, to the band, 'cause he's so chill, he's so up for anything, he's always in there rehearsing.
 So he does fit in."

 As one of the highest-profile bass guitarists in the world, he continues to fly the flag for the instrument.
 He made a documentary about his late hero, the virtuoso bassist Jaco Pastorius – and Trujillo’s son Tye last year became a temporary touring bassist for Korn at just 12 years old.

 Even Newsted has nothing but respect for the man who replaced him: “Robert's a great fuckin' bass player and he's always been a great bass player,” he said last year.
 “I’m down…He got in there and he can hang with those guys and make it sound like it does?
 Peace, peace, power to you.”